dasouvik122005/portfolio/README.md

 # Souvik Das - Portfolio

 Welcome to my corner of the internet!
-This repository hosts the code for my personal portfolio website, where I showcase my projects, skills, and experience.
+This repository hosts the code for my portfolio website, where I showcase my projects, skills, and experience.

 ---